-This Pumpkin and Spinach salad is tastier than most because of one simple ingredient.
+This Roast Pumpkin salad is tastier than most because of one simple ingredient.

 It is perfect to accompany a festive holiday dinner, barbecue or even serve this salad as a complete light meal.
 Do you want to know what makes this salad so good?
 Read on.

-I can’t take credit for this clever and tasty addition to Pumpkin and Spinach salad.
-I have to admit, it’s my talented cousin-in-law who first roasted onions and added their goodness to this salad.
+I can't take credit for this clever and tasty addition to roast pumpkin salad.
+I have to admit, it's my talented cousin-in-law who first roasted onions and added their goodness to this salad.

 When an onion is roasted or fried gently, the natural sugars are caramelised and intensified resulting in extra deliciousness.
 By adding the caramelised onion to the salad some amazing complex flavours develop.
 Such a simple ingredient that adds the va va voom to this salad.